DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/13-healthcheck.md

 ## Check If the System Is Running

 Below is an example of what running clusters look like.
-You can find this page by going to the AWS console -> Amazon Finspace -> Kdb Environment -> select your environment -> clusters tab.
+You can find this page by going to the AWS Console -> `Amazon FinSpace` -> `Kdb environments` -> Select your environment -> `Clusters`

 <p style="text-align: center">
     <img src="graphics/clusters-running.png" alt="Clusters running example image" width="90%"/>